ecurrencyhodler/Litecoin-Resources/LTC Guides/Basic lnd Commands.md

 ```
 *FYI, the minimum amount required to fund a channel is currently set to 200000 litoshis.*

 If this fails, either the node you connected to is dead or you sent too little.
 If it goes through, you must now wait for this tx to process on the Litecoin blockchain.
-You should see that it is a “pending channel” if you type this in the terminal:
+You should see that it is a “pending channel” with this command in the terminal:
 ```
 $ lncli --chain=litecoin pendingchannels
 ```